OBERSON BUYING GUIDE

 What type of skis should beginners choose?

-Beginners should choose an on-piste or all-mountain ski with a waist width between 80 and 100 mm.
-Narrower models (80–90 mm) make it easier to set an edge on hardpack; wider ones (90–100 mm) offer more stability in soft or chopped-up snow.
-Look for a soft to medium flex and a rocker profile—both make turn initiation easier and are more forgiving of small mistakes.
+Beginners should choose a piste or all-mountain ski with a waist between 80 and 100 mm.
+Narrower models (80–90 mm) make it easier to engage the edge on hard snow; wider models (90–100 mm) offer more stability in soft or crud snow.
+Opt for a soft to medium flex and a rocker profile—both make turn initiation easier and are more forgiving of small technical errors.

 Do I need women's skis?

 Not necessarily.
-Women’s skis are typically lighter and softer, with a slightly more forward mounting point to reflect a lower average weight and centre of gravity.
-Several brands, notably Blizzard with its Women 2 Women program and Nordica with its Santa Ana line, engineer constructions specifically adapted to women skiers.
-That said, many brands, including Black Crows, Völkl, and Salomon, offer women’s versions of their unisex models that differ only in graphics and available sizes.
-Ultimately, choose the ski that best matches your size, leg strength, skiing style, and preferred terrain regardless of how it’s marketed.
+Women's skis are generally lighter and more flexible, with a slightly more forward mounting point to accommodate lower average weight and a lower center of gravity.
+Some brands, notably Blizzard with its Women 2 Women program and Nordica with its Santa Ana line, develop constructions specifically adapted for female skiers.
+That said, many brands—including Black Crows, Völkl, and Salomon—offer women's versions of their unisex models that differ only in graphics and available sizes.
+Ultimately, choose the ski that best suits your body type, muscle strength, skiing style, and preferred terrain, regardless of how it is marketed.

-Can I ski in the snow park with all-mountain skis?
+Can you ski in the snow park with all-mountain skis?

-Yes, with some caveats.
-Many all-mountain skis can tackle basic park features, especially if they have a twin tip and softer flex.
-That said, all-mountain skis aren’t designed for advanced freestyle tricks.
-A stiffer, more directional, heavier all-mountain ski will feel clunky on rails and rough on big landings.
-If you’ll be spending most of your time in the park, consider freestyle skis: they’ll be nimbler, more durable, and more forgiving.
+Yes, with a few caveats.
+Many all-mountain skis can handle basic terrain park features, especially if they have twin tips and a softer flex.
+That said, all-mountain skis are not designed for advanced tricks.
+A stiffer, more directional, and heavier all-mountain ski will be unwieldy on rails and harsh on big landings.
+If you spend most of your time in the park, consider freestyle skis: they will be livelier, more durable, and more forgiving.

 When should I replace my skis?

-Most skiers should replace their skis for one of three reasons: they’ve progressed beyond them, they’ve worn them out, or their skiing has evolved in a new direction.
+Most skiers should replace their skis for one of three reasons: they've outgrown them, worn them out, or their skiing style has evolved in a new direction.

-If you started on a soft, forgiving ski and are now skiing steeper terrain at higher speeds, it’s time to move on to something burlier with more torsional stiffness and edge grip.
-Similarly, if you’ve developed a taste for the park, glades, or sidecountry, but you own on-piste skis, you should probably think about a new pair better adapted to how you like to ski.
+If you started on a soft, forgiving ski and are now skiing more challenging terrain at high speeds, it's time to switch to something sturdier, with more torsional rigidity and better edge hold.
+Similarly, if you've developed a passion for the park, glades, or sidecountry but only own piste skis, it's probably time to consider a new pair better suited to your skiing style.

-Your skis can also reach the end of their lifespan.
-You can often tell by how they perform: look for chatter at speed, poor edge hold on hardpack, or reduced pop when carving.
-Your skis may also present visible signs of wear, such as delamination, edge separation, and base damage too deep to fill.
-When in doubt, bring your skis into Oberson: our technicians can assess whether you need a tune or a new pair.
+Your skis can also reach the end of their life.
+You often feel it in their behavior: vibrations at speed, poor grip on hard snow, or loss of responsiveness in carved turns.
+Visual signs of wear can also appear, such as delamination, edge separation, or base damage too deep to repair.
+If in doubt, bring your skis to Oberson: our technicians can assess whether they need a tune-up or if it's time for a new pair.

 Yes, with the right bindings.
-If you ski freeride or wide all-mountain skis, a hybrid binding such as the Salomon Shift or Marker Duke PT, converts your resort setup for backcountry use.
-It gives you a certified release mode for the descent and a tour mode for the climb with tech toe pieces.
-This type of setup is an excellent option for skiers who want to occasionally head into the backcountry without investing in a dedicated AT setup.
+If you ski wide freeride or all-mountain skis, a hybrid binding like the Salomon Shift or Marker Duke PT converts your resort setup for backcountry use.
+It offers a downhill-certified release mode and a touring mode for uphill travel, with tech toes.
+This type of setup is an excellent option for skiers who want to venture into the backcountry occasionally without investing in dedicated touring equipment.

-That said, there are some real trade-offs: hybrid bindings and resort-oriented skis are heavier than their touring counterparts, so your setup will be less efficient on long climbs.
-For big objectives or frequent backcountry skiing, a dedicated AT setup will serve you better.
+However, some compromises must be accepted: hybrid bindings and resort-oriented skis are heavier than their touring counterparts, making your setup less efficient on long ascents.
+For extensive outings or regular backcountry skiing, dedicated alpine touring equipment will be more suitable.

-It depends on the ski.
-On-piste and entry to mid-level all-mountain skis are often sold as system packages (ski and binding together), and this is usually the simplest, most cost-effective option for first-time buyers.
-The binding is matched to the ski, and the package is a good value.
+That depends on the skis.
+Entry- to mid-range piste skis and all-mountain skis are often sold as a package (ski and binding together), which is usually the easiest and most advantageous option for a first purchase.
+The binding is matched to the ski, and the package offers good value for money.

-For freestyle, freeride, and high-performance all-mountain skis, skis and bindings are typically sold separately.
-This lets you match your binding to your skiing style.
+For freestyle, freeride, and high-performance all-mountain skis, skis and bindings are generally sold separately.
+This allows you to choose a binding suited to your skiing style.
 Many manufacturers recommend binding pairings for specific ski models.
 Our specialists can also help you find the right combination.

-Whether you love carving fresh corduroy, hunting pow, sessioning the park, or exploring the sidecountry, the right ski makes every day at the mountain even better.
-Oberson carries a wide selection of alpine skis from top brands, including Rossignol, Atomic, Nordica, Black Crows, and Armada for every level and skiing style.
+Whether you love carving up freshly groomed trails, chasing powder, spending hours in the snowpark, or exploring off-piste, the right ski transforms every day on the mountain.
+Oberson offers a wide selection of alpine skis from top brands—Rossignol, Atomic, Nordica, Black Crows, and Armada—for all levels and styles.
 Need help choosing?
-Our specialists are here to help, both in-store and online.
-Visit us in Laval or Brossard to check out different models and get expert advice.
+Our specialists are here to advise you, both in-store and online.
+Come see us in Laval or Brossard to try different models and get expert advice.